Event

 There’s no single formula for reversing current productivity trends in Canada.
 Such classics as education and skills training, infrastructure development and getting things built in a timely manner have important roles to play.
 Certainly, creating conditions to encourage investment is critical.
 We need as a country to understand and address why we are falling behind on new machinery and equipment, intellectual property and the general adoption of leading-edge technologies.

 The Public Policy Forum is concerned with the direction Canadian productivity is taking.
-We intend to devote our annual Canada Growth Summit on April 11, 2024, to understanding the problem and coming up with solutions that will enable Canadians to benefit from the universal economic good of productivity improvement.
+We devoted our annual Canada Growth Summit on April 11, 2024, to understanding the problem and coming up with solutions that will enable Canadians to benefit from the universal economic good of productivity improvement.
 Canada’s post-war economic plan, put forward in a 1945 White Paper on Employment and Income by Industry Minister C.D.
 Howe, put forward a highly successful policy framework that essentially amounted to a high productivity, high wages social contract.
 Canada once again needs a plan to migrate away from current lower-wage, lower-productivity trendlines.
 What will that take?

 Productivity is not some esoteric obsession of the world’s economists.
 Low productivity – essentially the amount of GDP generated for each hour worked – hits Canadians directly in their pocketbooks in the form of weak wage growth.
 PPF Fellow and former British Columbia cabinet secretary Don Wright has calculated that in the three decades after the Second World War, the pace of real average weekly wage growth (2.5% a year) meant an average worker’s pay doubled in just 27.6 years.
 For those entering the workforce in their late teens or early 20s, this doubling – after accounting for inflation – would have occurred before they turned 50.
 For obvious reasons, they had confidence they could pay off their mortgages and that their kids really would be better off.
 But from 1976 to today – a five-decade slice of history featuring nine prime ministers and 15 finance ministers – real average wages have grown at the miserly rate of less than one quarter of a percentage point a year.
 Now it takes 290 years – an Old Testament lifespan – to double your income.
 No wonder Canadians are increasingly pessimistic about prospects for their kids or that young adults feel economically anxious and excluded.
 The affordability crisis and the productivity crisis are overlapping phenomena.
 “Simply put, lower productivity almost always means lower living standards,” University of Calgary economist Trevor Tombe says.